google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Be inventive and enjoy your manual dry embossing experiments.

-Once you have tried the manual embossing technique you may want to branch out and consider purchasing a Big Shot machine.
+Once you have tried the manual embossing technique you may want to branch out and consider purchasing a Die Cut and Embossing machine.
+I can honestly say I use mine all the time.
 You would then be able to expand your papercrafting to include die cutting and machine embossing.
-It is so quick, easy and convenient to have a Big Shot machine from Stampin' Up!
+It is so quick, easy and convenient to have such a machine from Stampin' Up!

-There is an example of a raised image created by the Big Shot machine below.
-The light blue cardstock mat has been run through the Big Shot machine with an embossing folder.
+There is an example of a raised image created by the Die Cut and Embossing machine below.
+The light blue cardstock mat has been run through the machine with an embossing folder.

 Remember to Contact Me if you have any questions or inquiries about the techniques or products used here.

-To use textured embossing folders, follow the instructions on the Stampin' Up! packaging to make a 'sandwich' with the Big Shot embossing plates.
-In most cases, you will use the main Big Shot platform, a B Plate, the embossing folder in which you have placed your cardstock, and another B Plate.
+To use textured embossing folders, follow the instructions on the Stampin' Up! packaging that comes with the Die Cutting and Embossing Machine to make a 'sandwich' with the embossing plates.
+In most cases, you will use the main platform, a B Plate, the embossing folder in which you have placed your cardstock, and another B Plate.

 Roll the entire sandwich through the machine.
 Take out your impressed cardstock and use it as an element on your card.

-There are both textured and dynamic embossing folders available in the new Stampin' Up! catalogue (click on the place your order link in the right column to see what is currently available).
+There are both textured and dynamic embossing folders available in the new Stampin' Up! catalogue.

 Dynamic embossing folders are thicker than textured ones are and will give you a deeper impression.
-To use them, you only need the Big Shot platform, the dynamic embossing folder, a piece of cardstock inside the folder, and one B Plate on top.
+To use them, you only need the Die Cutting and Embossing platform, the dynamic embossing folder, a piece of cardstock inside the folder, and one B Plate on top.

 Here is a little video showing you how to use dynamic textured embossing folders from Stampin' Up!: